 You may also click on the "Contact Us" link to check the status of your order.

 Please Note: The above telephone number is for questions related to headstones, markers and medallions only ordered for private cemeteries.

 For assistance in obtaining Veterans' records or for information on other VA benefits, please call your local Department of Veterans Affairs Regional Office at 1-800-827-1000 or click on "Contact Us" above.

 Memorial headstones and markers, for individuals or groups, are furnished for eligible deceased active duty service members and Veterans whose remains are not recovered or identified, are buried at sea, donated to science or whose cremated remains have been scattered.

 Memorial headstones and markers may also be furnished in national, military post/base or state Veterans cemeteries to eligible spouses whose remains are unavailable for interment, whether or not they predecease the eligible Veteran.

 These headstones and markers bear an "IN MEMORY OF" inscription as their first line and must be placed in a recognized cemetery.

 Memorial headstones and markers for spouses and other dependents are not available for placement in private cemeteries.

-VA Form 40-1330, Application for Standard Government Headstone or Marker, must be submitted to request a memorial marker.
+A VA Form 40-1330, Claim for Standard Government Headstone or Marker must be submitted to request a burial or memorial headstone or marker.